chsimon4/Emergency-Fire-Evacuation-System/README.md

 In this implementation, the url will be  `http:localhost:8080/52N_InnovationChallenge/index.html`

-In this example, 8080 is the port number.
+In this example, 8080 is the number of the port.
 You can replace it to yours.

 ## Indoor route network